 Purpose: It is a handler to retrieve a user object from your application.
-It is used to return the user object in the /auth/me endpoint.
+It is used to return the user object in the /auth/me endpoint, and also the @inject_user decorator that you will learn about later.

 It should return:

-- a dict, or - an instance with a to\dict method.
+- a dict, or

+- an instance of some object with a to dict method, or

+- None